-I nodded and she smiled a little more then walked away.
+I nodded and she smiled a little then walked away.

 “Your time will come.”
 She remarked in my direction as she reached the white board in the middle of that U-formation of seats in the conference hall.

 It may as well have been a curse but I did not read much into it.
-Plus I do not subscribe to the school of thought that embraces curses and superstitions.
+Plus I do not believe in curses and superstitions.

 See, at the time I was dating a fresh catch; a girl the height of a basketball shooting guard.
 She rose right up to the level of my eyeballs.
 I had first seen her in primary school more than twelve years prior and she had caught my attention, and my desire.
 So for me, I was living the dream.
 Dating a girl I had known from childhood.
 And I believed, at the time, that I was set.
 That my love life was in check.

 I was a young boy enjoying the freedom that comes with college life.
-Enjoying the ability to meet up with girls and flirt, and whenever God willed, do other things that were less innocent.
-We were the blessed ones at the time; and I had a crew of acquaintances (but only about three real friends therein) with whom to go crazy as all college kids do.
+Enjoying the ability to meet up with girls and flirt, and whenever God willed, do other things that were less innocent like puffing a joint here and there.
+We were the blessed ones at the time; and I had a crew of acquaintances with whom to go crazy like most college kids do.